wp-plugins/jumplead/readme.txt

 == Frequently Asked Questions ==

-= Where Can I fFind My Jumplead Tracker ID? =
+= Where Can I Find My Jumplead Tracker ID? =

 You can find your Tracker ID in your [Account Settings](https://app.jumplead.com/settings/tracking-code "Jumplead Tracking Code Page") page.